danoseun/mock-premier-league-api/README.md

   - The date format to be used to interact with the API is 2019-09-26(YEAR-MONTH-DAY).

   - Only the homeTeamScore and awayTeamScore fields have been exposed for the update fixture endpoint.

+  - The API documentation on POSTMAN carries these details too.

 ## API-ENDPOINTS